symfony/symfony-docs/cookbook/security/login_handlers.rst

 --------------------------------

 The steps to follow are identical to the ones explained in the previous section.
-First, define your own logic in a class that implements :class:`Symfony\\Component\\Security\\Http\\Authentication\\AuthenticationFailureHandlerInterface` and create a new service for it.
+First, define your own logic in a class that implements the :class:`Symfony\\Component\\Security\\Http\\Authentication\\AuthenticationFailureHandlerInterface` and create a new service for it.
 Then, add the ``failure_handler`` configuration option in your firewall: